linoymiz/ToDo-List/README.md

 # ToDO List
-web app to manage youur daily tasks
+web app to manage your daily tasks
 [practicing a Udemy course]